wilsonmar/wilsonmar.github.io/_posts/2018-10-02-contribute.md

 6. Scroll down the page to see the diagram summarizing the activities by phase:

    <img alt="ywam-contribute-648x636-38472.jpg" width="500" src="https://user-images.githubusercontent.com/300046/54088143-34372b00-4331-11e9-952c-c7470f39d708.jpg">

+7. Open a browser tab to the <a target="_blank" href="https://www.ywamocnj.org/faq/">FAQ</a> (Frequently Asked Questions) to see if you can answer the questions before revealing the answer.
+Kinda like a quiz.

    ### Pick a project